mintoolkit/mint/README.md

 -v /var/run/docker.sock:/var/run/docker.sock \
 -v $(which docker):/usr/bin/docker jenkins/jenkins:lts
 ```
-- Enable Docker permissions in the new jenkins container, such that Jenkins can perform docker commands and pull the [Slim Official Image](https://hub.docker.com/r/dslim/docker-slim) in the container.
+- Enable Docker permissions in the new jenkins container, such that Jenkins can perform docker commands and pull the [Official Image](https://hub.docker.com/r/mintoolkit/mint) in the container.
 To do this, you need to get into the Jenkins container as a root user, you can find the jenkins container ID by using the docker ps command, the commands to execute are highlighted below:
 ```
 docker exec -u 0 -it [jenkins_container_id] bash
 ```